Interworking with Canboat and SignalK

 The data that is used by AvNav for navigation (including AIS data) will be decoded from the NMEA data directly by AvNav.

-Exception: NMEA2000 data that are received via canboat will have to be sent in parallel to SignalK.
+Exception: NMEA2000 data that are received via canboat will have to be sent in parallel to SignalK. - NMEA data will be received by SignalK first and will be sent to via

 This flow is used by OpenPlotter e.g..